4or5trees/azure-iot-starter-kits/seeed/SETUP-DEVICE.md

 ## Network setting
 You may use your Raspberry Pi 3 with WiFi only, Ethernet only, or both WiFi and Ethernet.

-* Using Eternet
+* Using Ethernet

-    **NOTE**: Please make sure your netowrk address is not 192.168.4.x subnet.
-The Raspberry Pi 3 is preconfigured with 192.168.4.1 WiFi Access Point.
+    **NOTE**: Please make sure your network address is not 192.168.4.x subnet.
+The Raspberry Pi 3 is pre-configured with 192.168.4.1 WiFi Access Point.

     When boot is complete, you can see IP Address of your Raspberry Pi 3 on the screen.